-The Anti-Dumping Commissioner (the Commissioner) has initiated a review of the antidumping measures applying to certain aluminium extrusions exported to Australia from the People's Republic of China (China) by Alnan Aluminium Co., Ltd.
+I, Dale Seymour, the Commissioner of the Anti-Dumping Commission have initiated a review of the anti-dumping measures applying to certain aluminium extrusions exported to Australia from the People's Republic of China (China).

 The Goods

 The goods subject to anti-dumping measures, in the form of a dumping duty notice and a countervailing duty notice are certain aluminium extrusions ("the goods").
 The applicant provided further details as follows: